 Understood

+To ensure swift implementation, your team must understand the goal well.
 This isn’t just about writing goals clearly.
 It’s about making the effort to help others absorb them.

-Good strategists don’t just announce goals – they check for understanding.
+A good strategist doesn’t just announce goals – they check for understanding.
 They repeat, rephrase, give examples, ask questions, use visuals, and seek feedback.
 They make goals palpable, not abstract.

 Understanding is the gateway to alignment.
 And alignment is the gateway to speed.